By Tommy Hough

 At least with the Corrupt Wing of Journalism, it's about the money.
 I don't respect it, but I get it.
-I've only had a few times in my life where someone was actually willing to make it worth my while to do or say or represent something that I wasn't comfortable with, and I passed on each occasion.
+I've only had a few times in my life in which someone was willing to make it worth my while to do or say or represent something I wasn't comfortable with.
+I passed on each occasion.
 I'm not going to say it was an easy or quick decision every time, but I felt good about my choices.

 Now, I don't kid myself and pretend that I can't be bought.
-I know that at a certain point, there would've been enough money on the table for me to, in one case, pimp 18 year-olds to the Army in 2003, despite the fact that I had been on the air opposing the run-up and invasion of Iraq.
-We're all whores, and we all have our price.
-You may be surprised that it's less than you think.
+I know that at a certain point, there would've been enough money on the table for me, in one case, to pimp 18 year-old kids to join the Army in 2003, despite the fact I had been on the air opposing the run-up to and invasion of Iraq.
+We're all whores, and we all have our price – and you may be surprised yours is less than you think.
 A LOT less.